otrv4/otrv4/otrv4.md

 **Alice:**

 1. Receives an Identity message from Bob:
-    * Verifies the Identity message as defined on the [Identity message](#identity-message) section.
-If the Bob's public keys (Y or B) are not valid, Alice rejects the message and does not send anything further.
+    * Verifies the Identity message as defined in the [Identity message](#identity-message) section.
+If the verification fails (for example, if Bob's public keys -`Y` or `B`- are not valid), rejects the message and does not send anything further.
     * Picks the newest compatible version of OTR listed in Bob's profile.
       If there aren't any compatible versions, Alice does not send any further messages.